 South African Contemporary Fine Artist

 Lillian Gray is a renowned South African fine artist.
-She is best known for large, bold, expressive portraits.
+She is best known for her large, bold and expressive portraits.
+Her colourful work attracts the attention of connoisseurs and novices alike and leaves an indelible impression on those who appreciate beauty.

-When you paint a face in blue, green or purple, the work transcends race.
-It’s no longer a white person or a black person on the canvas, it’s just a human being, a global citizen.
-I have also seen many clients view my artwork and refer to the image as male when the next person experiences it as female.
+When you paint a face in any or all the colours of the rainbow, the work transcends race.
+It’s no longer a white person or a black person on the canvas; it’s a human being; a global citizen.
+I have also witnessed many of clients viewing my artwork and referring to the image as male when the next person is experiencing it as female.

-I love how the ambiquity of my work exposes our biases and often leads to deeper conversation about what it means to be human.
+I love that my fine art has the quality of being open to more than one interpretation.
+This facet exposes our biases and often leads to deeper conversations about what it means to be human.

-Her work has been internationally recognized by prestigious art authorities.
-In 2019, Lillian participated in 3 international exhibitions, in London and twice in New York.
+In 2019, Lillian participated in three international exhibitions – one in London and two in New York.
 She has been invited to exhibit in Chicago in 2020.

-Lillian’s process as an artist remains adaptive, inventive and engaging.
+Lillian taps into her own inner wisdom to create beauty, but also believes in lifelong learning to stay relevant and thrive.
+Her process as a fine artist remains adaptive, inventive and engaging.
 She continues to learn and develop her artistic technique.
 Currently, she is experimenting with street art culture, adding spray paint and “the language of graffiti” to her oil paintings.

 I find that recurrent themes in my work are hope, empowerment, conquering fear and overcoming trials and tribulations.

-Lillian was raised in the rural West Coast in a small town now known as Jacobsbaai.
-There she was exposed to the outdoors and nature.
-Her surroundings played a central role in Lillian’s upbringing.
+Lillian was raised in Jacobsbaai, a small town on the West Coast in the Western Cape, South Africa.
+The outdoors and nature were her best friends and her surroundings played a central role in her upbringing.
 The lack of electricity and the remote setting of the town forced her and her siblings to seek alternative means of entertainment and activities.
 It cultivated an active imagination and love for creativity.
 She could draw before she could write, and always had her sketchbook handy.

-She earned a living as a highly successful commercial graphic designer for 10 years and had her own design agency for 6 years.
-Read how she started that business.
+She earned a living as a highly successful commercial graphic designer for ten years and started and managed her own design agency for six years.

 Following the commercial success of her business, she felt a massive craving to return to painting and the basic, tactile creative process.
 This hunger to create culminated in a personal breakthrough, a triumphant outpouring of inspiration on canvas.
 A bright feast for the eye in bold yellows, oranges, pinks and purples collided and resulted in haunting faces that have now become Lillian’s signature style.

-Lillian lives and works in Fairland, Johannesburg and is a loving wife and mother of two.
+Today Lillian is a successful entrepreneur and fine arts teacher.
+She lives and works in Fairland, Johannesburg, South Africa and is a loving wife and mother of two.

 - 2019 – Mosiac Expo Gallery – Johannesburg – South Africa